NSO-developer/nso-gitbook/administration/management/high-availability.md

 * [**Rule-based HA**](high-availability.md#ug.ha.builtin): A less sophisticated solution that allows you to influence the primary selection but may require occasional manual operator action.
 * [**External HA**](high-availability.md#ferret): NSO only provides data replication; all other functions, such as primary selection and group membership management, are performed by an external application, using the HA framework (HAFW).

+All of these options rely on a secure transport for communication, which uses TLS and host certificates.
+See [Managing Certificates](#managing-certificates) for details.

 In addition to data replication, having a fixed address to connect to the current primary in an HA group greatly simplifies access for operators, users, and other systems alike.
 Use [Tail-f HCC Package](high-availability.md#ug.ha.hcc) or an [external load balancer](high-availability.md#ug.ha.lb) to manage it.

 ## NSO HA Raft <a href="#ug.ha.raft" id="ug.ha.raft"></a>